Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/project-considerations.md

      Interactivity in the interface allows users to actively engage with the machine learning system.
 This can include features such as real-time feedback, interactive visualizations, and responsive elements that facilitate a dynamic and collaborative interaction between users and the AI system.

   3. Integration: Cohesiveness in Functionality Seamless integration with existing systems and workflows is essential.
-The interface should complement the user's existing tools and processes, ensuring a cohesive experience.
+The interface should complement the user\'s existing tools and processes, ensuring a cohesive experience.
 Compatibility with various devices and screen sizes enhances the versatility of the interface.

   4. Feedback Mechanisms: Informing and Guiding Users Incorporating effective feedback mechanisms is crucial for user understanding and trust.
 The interface should provide clear feedback on user actions, system responses, and any relevant information.
 This transparency fosters user confidence in interacting with the machine learning system.